 We all know the over-indulgences of sweets that happens each Halloween and Christmas, but the Fourth of July is just as bad for throwing some of us off our diets.
-You may be tired of fried shrimp and deep-fried food.
+You may be tired of fried shrimp and deep-fried food at the various restaurants in Gulf Shores.
 If you want to go somewhere with some more wholesome options, then check out these restaurants.
 Keep in mind though, we love our food hearty in Gulf Shores, so you’ll have to keep your eyes off certain areas of the menus!

 DeSoto’s Seafood Kitchen

 Are you tired of seafood places that think everything is made better with gravy or heavy cream sauces?
 Try DeSoto’s then—they really emphasize the natural flavor of the food, with dishes like steamed snow crab legs and flounder almodine keeping things simple and wholesome.
 Keep in mind that a meal here will cost $20 or more—even so, the reviewers keep coming back to this gem.
-It’s a little off the beaten path near the southern end of Gulf Shores Parkway.
+This restaurants in Gulf Shores a little off the beaten path near the southern end of Gulf Shores Parkway.

 The Steamer Baked Oyster Bar